-Xanthan gum is a high-molecular weight polysaccharide produced though natural fermentation by Xanthomonas campestris and precipitation through addition of an alcohol; it subsequently is dewatered, possibly washed in a salt solution, dried, and milled (2018 TR).
-The gum is water soluble, stable at numerous pH, salt, and temperature ranges (including frozen temperatures) (2018 TR).
-The side chains carry negative charges and will associate with positive cations to increase the firmness of the solution (TR 2018).
+(TR 2018).
 Overall, the structure of xanthan gum is such that it is a cellulose chain with trisaccharide side chains.
 In solution, the side chains wrap around the cellulose backbone and aid in the ability for xanthan gum to be stable in low pH and high salinity solutions (2018 TR).
-In addition to its wide applicability under differing food mediums, it also has pseudo-plastic characteristics which under shear force is removed, the solution will again exhibit its characteristic thickness.
+In addition to its wide applicability under differing food mediums, it also has pseudo-plastic characteristics which under shear force make the solution less viscous and thus easier to move during processing.
+When the shear force is removed, the solution will again exhibit its characteristic thickness.
 Xanthan gum is not a gelling agent, and as a result it is often used in combination with other materials including locust bean gum, guar gum, starches, carrageenan and konjac glucomannan to increase viscosity (2018 TR).